The electromagnetic field equations for moving media

-In section 5, it is presented a brief review of the existence of the fundamental difference between the usual transformations (UT) of the electric and magnetic fields as the 3-vectors and the Lorentz transformations (LT) of the four-dimensional (4D) geometric quantities that represent the electric and magnetic fields in the 4D spacetime.
+In Sec.
+4 we first present a brief review of the existence of the fundamental difference between the usual transformations (UT) of the electric and magnetic fields as 3D vectors and the mathematically correct LT of 4D geometric quantities that represent the electric and magnetic fields in 4D spacetime.
+Then, the basic field equations with CBGQs are compared with usual Maxwell's equations with 3D vectors for the case when the observers are at rest in a stationary medium.
+It is shown that these two formulations are not equivalent, because the UT are not the LT.

-In sections 6 and 7, the equation (\ref{I1}) is applied to the case when the observers are at rest in a stationary medium and the case when the observers are at rest in the laboratory frame, but material medium is moving, respectively.
-Both cases are compared with the usual formulation with the 3-vectors.
+In Sec.
+5 the similar comparison is presented for the case when the observers are at rest in the laboratory frame, but material medium is moving.
+Again the same result is obtained as in Sec.
+4 that these two formulations are not equivalent since 3D quantities do not properly transform under the LT.

+In Sec.
+6 the comparison with Galilean Electromagnetism is presented.
+It is shown that both Galilean limits are ill-defined in 4D spacetime and that they are not a quasi-static approximation of the relativistically correct field equations.

+In Secs.
+7, 7.1 and 7.2 the motional emf $\varepsilon $ is calculated using 3D quantities and their UT, Sec.
+7.1, and 4D geometric quantities and their mathematically correct LT, Sec.
+7.2.
+In Sec.
+7.1 it is shown that if $ \varepsilon $ is defined by the usual definition with 3D quantities then $ \varepsilon $ is different in relatively moving inertial frames, $ \varepsilon =UBl$ in $S$ and $\varepsilon ^{\prime }=\gamma UBl$ in $ S^{\prime }$, which means that the principle of relativity is not satisfied in the usual formulation of electromagnetism with 3D quantities and their UT of $\mathbf{E}$ and $\mathbf{B}$ (and the UT of $\mathbf{P}$ and $\mathbf{M}$ ).
+In Sec.
+7.2 it is shown that if $\varepsilon $ is defined as an invariant 4D quantity, the Lorentz scalar, then always the same value for $\varepsilon $ is obtained, $\varepsilon =\gamma UBl$.
+This result unambiguously shows that the principle of relativity is naturally satisfied in the approach with 4D geometric quantities and their LT.

-In section 8 the discussion of the results and the conclusions are presented.
+In Sec.
+8 the discussion of the results and the conclusions are presented.

 \textbf{2.
 The basic field equation for moving media in terms of }$ F$ and $\mathcal{M}$